resource-watch/slate/source/includes/api/_authentication.md

 ## How to create a new user

-To create a new user make a request like that on the sidebar:
+To create a new user make a request like the one in the sidebar:

 ```shell
 curl -X POST https://api.resourcewatch.org/auth/user \